How to Automate Meeting Prep When Your Customer Data Lives in 5 Different Systems

 Research shows founders spend only 32% of their time on growth activities, with 68% consumed by operational tasks.
 The tab-switching meeting prep ritual is a textbook example.
 You're not doing anything strategic.
 You're assembling context that should already be assembled.

-The real cost is the context switching, not the individual steps
+The real cost is context switching, not the individual steps

 Asana's research found that digital workers toggle between apps 1,200 times a day.
 Context switching can cost up to 40% of productive time.
 Meeting prep is the most common version of this problem.
 Not because any individual step is hard, but because you're stitching together data from four or five systems by hand, every single time.